Angel (Amanda Perez album)

-Angel is the second album by American R&B singer-songwriter Amanda Perez, initially released on October 15, 2002 by PowerHowse/Silverstone Records and distributed by Mad Chemistry Distribution.
+Angel is the second album by American R&B singer Amanda Perez, initially released on October 15, 2002 by PowerHowse Entertainment Records and distributed by Mad Chemistry Distribution.
 The first release features a larger track listing, including several bonus tracks and one hidden bonus track.
 Upon switching record labels the album was reconsidered and released by Virgin Records worldwide on February 11, 2003.
 It features the hit single "Angel", which reached number 3 on the Billboard Pop 100 and topped the New Zealand Singles Chart.

 Track listing

 October 15, 2002 Release by Mad Chemistry Distribution.
 All songs composed by Amanda Perez and Mike Quinn (Mike Q.).
 Additional vocals Mike Q.

 Track listing

 February 11, 2003 Release by Virgin Records.
 All songs composed by Amanda Perez and Mike Quinn (Mike Q.).
 Additional vocals Mike Q.